Do you need to see a root canal dentist?

 - Use an electric pulp tester to check whether the pulp is alive or dead

-Secondly, the endodontist will administer a local anesthetic.
+Secondly, the root canal dentist will administer a local anesthetic.
 This is only necessary if the pulp is alive.
 If the pulp is dead you won’t need any anesthetics, as you will feel nothing.

 Later the affected tooth is separated from the rest of the mouth with a dam.
 A dam is usually a thin piece of rubber.
 This is done to ensure the infection does not spread further and the root canals are not contaminated any more.

 If there are decayed parts of the tooth, they are removed.
-The dentist endodontist will then remove the pulp.
+The root canal dentist will then remove the pulp.

-Your dentist will then examine the root canal to confirm if the infection is cleared or not.
+Your root canal dentist will then examine the canal to confirm if the infection is cleared or not.
 If not, your dentist endodontist will fill it temporarily just to seal the tooth.
 This may last for hours and may be done during the first visit.

 During Your Root Canal Follow-up

-Remember to visit our Country Dental clinic in Toronto or Cambridge as soon as you feel any of the mentioned symptoms.
+Remember to visit our Country Dental clinic in Toronto, Fergus, or Cambridge as soon as you feel any of the mentioned symptoms.
 Failing to undergo a root canal treatment when required will surely bring you complications.
-Such complications may include loss of jawbone, tooth loss, and the infection can also spread to unaffected areas.
+Such dental complications may include loss of jawbone, tooth loss, and the infection can also spread to unaffected areas.

 A root canal treatment is the only way to treat a severely infected pulp.
 Note that antibiotics might be used, but they will only suppress an abscess and not completely treat it.